- If your service-based small business is successful, you may consider franchising as part of your expansion plans.

 In general, it can take anywhere from three months to five months to get your franchise off the ground.

-How Much Should It Cost to Franchise a Business
+How Much Does It Cost to Franchise a Business?

-In order to franchise your business, you’ll need to incur some expenses, such as legal help with creating your FDD.
-Depending on the franchise type, scope, and industry, the costs can vary from under $20,000 to as much as $90,000.
+To franchise your business, you’ll incur expenses, such as legal help with creating your FDD.
+Depending on the franchise type, scope, and industry, the costs can vary from under $20,000 to $90,000 or much more.

 Some common costs associated with setting up a new business franchise include: